 WHAT I DO

 I draw fresh and elegant fashion illustrations that distil femininity for clients who want to make their product and story memorable and give it a stylish touch.

 I learnt how to draw during my architecture studies and fashion illustration courses.
 And I learnt how to attend the demands of a brand and translate its message in an optical way as I worked as a fair booth architect.

 My work ranges from elegant fashion silhouettes to joyful decoration patterns.
-I use pencil, ink and watercolours when working at my drawing table and programs like Photoshop, Illustrator or Manga Studio when I work on my Cintiq.
+I use pencil, ink and watercolours when working at my drawing table and the programs of the Adobe Suit when I work on my Cintiq.
 This range of techniques is set to serve the necessities of my clients with competence and creativity.

 WHY I DO IT

 I had a grandmother who used to sew for Balenciaga in his first atelier in San Sebastián.
 I remember doing my homework on a kitchen table covered with fashion magazines.
 And I recall seeing the pictures in those magazines as an escape to a world without kitchens and homework.
 Drawing the pieces displayed in those photographs was a way of owning them, tasting their fascination and understanding their shapes.

 Then drawing became a language to explain: to tell my mother how I wanted my next clothes.
 That language extended from fashion to the rest of the world: Drawing was a way of understanding and explaining everything.
 That is why I chose to study architecture: in my little Basque town, it was the best way to learn how to draw “properly”.
 Those studies brought me to the "Kunstakademie" in Stuttgart, which became my new home.